CPD Requirements for Osteopaths in Australia (2026 Guide)

 How to Track CPD as an Osteopath

-Thirty hours over a year is roughly one hour of CPD activity every 12 days — very manageable if you're logging consistently.
+Twenty-five hours over a year is roughly two hours of CPD activity per month — very manageable if you're logging consistently.
 The challenge is that osteopaths complete CPD through many different channels: Osteopathy Australia events, independent courses, online platforms, peer meetings, and self-directed reading.
 Keeping track across all these channels is where practitioners tend to fall down.

 The Folder-and-Certificate Method